jokeyrhyme/eclipse-formatter-profiles/README.md

 and applying minor fixes to bring it closer to their JavaScript guide (some of the C++ settings weren't correctly imported).

+## ABANDONED!

+I appreciate the role Eclipse played in the history of open-source development, but I no longer use it and I can't ever see myself returning.
+This project never perfectly mapped Google's style to Eclipse rules, and I haven't worked on this for 3 years.

 ## Installation

 1. open Eclipse IDE